ranbureand/multilingual-experiment/readme.markdown

 </ul>
 ```

-We execute the first block of code only if the `layout` variable of the current page is set to `page`, else, if it is set to `post`, we execute the second block of code, else, if it is set to anything else (or to nothing at all), we execute the third block of code.
+We run the first block of code only if the `layout` variable of the current page is set to `page`, else, if it is set to `post`, we run the second block of code, else, if it is set to anything else (or to nothing at all), we run the third block of code.

 ##### if page.layout == 'page'